zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/shell/csip.rst

 set.
 While the coordinated set is locked, no other clients may lock the set.

 To lock a set, the client must connect to each of the set members it wants to lock.
-This implementation will always try to to connect to all the members of the set, and at the same time.
+This implementation will always try to connect to all the members of the set, and at the same time.
 Thus if the set size is 3, then :code:`BT_MAX_CONN` shall be at least 3.